I Love Birkenstocks

 Breaking in my oxblood Dr. Martens using patience, proper leather care, and all the Birkenstock wisdom I’ve learned over the years.
 Comfort takes time—but it’s worth every step.

-Gina Mama’s Protocol for Breaking-in
+Gina Mama’s Step-by-Step Protocol for Breaking In Dr. Martens Without Pain

 Here is your free step-by-step printable checklist to safely soften your Docs and keep your feet happy.